JunkyByte/final_hpc_and_cloud/CLOUD/report.md

 ### Monitoring with Grafana

-In order to monitor the performance of our system I setup 3 additional containers, one for Grafana, a common monitoring tool, one for prometheus which works as a data source for Grafana and last an open source library which acts as a bridge between the Nextcloud instance and prometheus, called `nextcloud-exporter` (https://github.com/xperimental/nextcloud-exporter).
+In order to monitor the performance of our system I setup 3 additional containers, one for Grafana, a common monitoring visualization tool, one for prometheus which works as a data source for Grafana and last an open source library which acts as a bridge between the Nextcloud instance and prometheus, called `nextcloud-exporter` (https://github.com/xperimental/nextcloud-exporter).

 The docker compose I provide contains a working setup required to connect these containers.
-Some customization (passwords used are the default) can be applied in order to secure the system.
+Some customization (for example changing the passwords to non default ones) can be applied in order to secure the system.

 The only thing we need to setup manually is the Grafana data source and dashboard.
 In order to do so go to grafana web interface `http://localhost:3000/` and add a new data source for Prometheus.

 Set the Prometheus server url to `http://prometheus:9090` (the name of the docker container and the port exposed).
 Save and test if everything works correctly.
 Last step is to add a new dashboard.
 I provide a sample one, `dashboard_sample.json` which can be used as a starting point, simply click on `Create dashboard`, import the json file and select the data source previously created.

 The dashboard is now connected and various metrics are visibile.
-Other metrics are exported by prometheus and the view can be further customized.
+Many more metrics are exported by prometheus and the dashboard can be further customized.

 ![grafana](./figures/grafana_sample.png)

 ### Testing with locust

 As a security measure by default nextcloud will only authorize requests made from localhost.
-To make the requests from the locust container to be accepted by nextcloud we need to add it to the trusted_domains.
+In order to make the requests from the locust container be accepted we need to add it to the `trusted_domains`.
 This is only necessary in order to run load tests correctly.

 ```bash
 docker exec --user www-data nextcloud /var/www/html/occ config:system:set trusted_domains 1 --value=nextcloud
 ```

 Locust needs a few users to simulate interactions with nextcloud.
-We can spawn 30 test users for locust by using the convenient:
+We can spawn 30 test users for it by using the convenient:
 ```bash
 sh add_users_to_nextcloud.sh
 ```

-It might take a minute for nextcloud to reload its configuration.
+It might take a minute for nextcloud to reload its configuration and accept requests.

 To perform load tests we can now use the locust web ui from `http://localhost:8089/`.

-I designed a few tasks, contained in `tasks.py`, locust will, for instance, create new files of different sizes (1kb, 1mb and 1gb), read a user file content, upload a text file and request a list of all the files of the user.
+I designed a few tasks, contained in `tasks.py`.
+With these tasks Locust will, for instance, create new files of different sizes (1kb, 1mb and 1gb), read a user file content, upload a text file and request a list of all the files owned by the user.

 > NOTE: The 1 gb file is not included (because is 1gb!) and should be created with `dd if=/dev/zero of=./test-data/file_1gb bs=1M count=1024`

-Once the locust tests are finished it might be convenient to free up all storage space used by the test users.
+Once the locust tests are finished it might be convenient to free up all the storage space used by the test users.
 This can be done with the provided bash script:
 ```bash
 sh delete_data_test_users.sh
 ```

-I attach two charts of the results, where the run is performed on my laptop which is M2 Macbook Air, note that encryption is enabled during these tests.
+I attach two charts of the results, where the run is performed on my laptop which is M2 Macbook Air.
+Note that encryption is enabled during these tests.
 I spawn respectively 10 and 20 concurrent users.
 As we can see my laptop is able to handle 10 users without any failure but starts to struggle and fail requests when we increase to 20.

 > 10 user:
 ![locust_10user](./figures/locust_10user.png)